Sneed pours in 31, K-State snaps month-long skid 79-63

 Cartier Diarra added 14 points, Mike McGuirl had 10 and the Wildcats went 13-18 from the free throw line.

-Solomon Young scored 17 and Terrance Lewis had 11 for Iowa State, which has lost five of its last six games.
+Solomon Young scored 17 and Terrance Lewis had 11 for Iowa State, which has lost five of its last six games and four of those by double digits.

+“Those seniors for Kansas State have done some special things so I wasn’t surprised they played so well,” Iowa State coach Steve Prohm said.
+“We are battling some injuries, so we just need rest before Wednesday.”

 Kansas State (10-21, 3-15 Big 12) made 52% of its field goal attempts (29-of-56) while Iowa State shot 38% (21-of-55).